DSXiangLi/DecryptPrompt/README.md

     - CarExpert: Leveraging Large Language Models for In-Car Conversational Question Answering
 - 评估
   - Evaluating Verifiability in Generative Search Engines
-  - Mind2Web: Towards a Generalist Agent for the Web
   - Auto-GPT for Online Decision Making: Benchmarks and Additional Opinions
   - API-Bank: A Benchmark for Tool-Augmented LLMs
   - ToolLLM: Facilitating Large Language Models to Master 16000+ Real-world APIs